mrocklin/thesis/search-direct.md

 \includegraphics[width=.48\textwidth]{images/search-greedy}
 \end{wrapfigure}

 Greedy solutions like the one above can become trapped in a dead-end.
-In our example they arrive at an invalid leaf with cost `8`.
+Our example arrives at an invalid leaf with cost `8`.
 There is no further option to pursue in this case.
 The correct path to take at this stage is to regress backwards up the tree and consider other previously discarded options.

 This requires the storage and management of history of the traversal.
 By propagating streams of ordered solutions rather than a single optimum we implement a simple backtracking scheme.